Antinomianism: Second antinomian controversy

 The antinomian doctrine, however, was not eliminated from Lutheranism.
 Melanchthon and those who agreed with him, called Philippists, were checked by the Gnesio-Lutherans in the Second Antinomian Controversy during the Augsburg Interim.
 The Philippists ascribed to the Gospel alone the ability to work repentance, to the exclusion of the law.
 They blurred the distinction between Law and Gospel by considering the Gospel itself to be a moral law.
 They did not identify Christ's fulfillment of the law with the commandments which humans are expected to follow.

 As a result, the Book of Concord rejects antinomianism in the last confession of faith.
 The Formula of Concord rejects antinomianism in the fifth article, On the Law and the Gospel and in the sixth article, On the Third Use of the Law.

 Reformed views

-The Articles of the Church of England, Revised and altered by the Assembly of Divines, at Westminster, in the year 1643 condemns antinomianism, teaching that "no Christian man whatsoever is free from the obedience of the commandments which are called moral.
+The Thirty-nine Articles of the Church of England (revised and altered by the Westminster Assembly of Divines, in 1643) condemns antinomianism, teaching that "no Christian man whatsoever is free from the obedience of the commandments which are called moral.
 By the moral law, we understand all the Ten Commandments taken to their full extent."
 The Westminster Confession, held by Presbyterian Churches, holds that the moral law contained in the Ten Commandments "does forever bind all, as well justified persons as others, to the obedience thereof".
 The Westminster Confession of Faith further states: "Faith, thus receiving and resting on Christ and His righteousness, is the alone instrument of justification; yet it is not alone in the person justified, but is ever accompanied with all other saving graces, and is no dead faith, but works by love."